-Obama cuts short Chelsea Manning's prison sentence
+Obama commutes most of Chelsea Manning's sentence

-WASHINGTON (AP) — President Barack Obama is commuting the prison sentence of Chelsea Manning, the former Army intelligence analyst who leaked classified documents.

-The White House says Manning is one of 209 inmates whose sentences Obama is shortening.
+Manning, who will leave prison in May, was one of 209 inmates whose sentences Obama was shortening, a list that includes Puerto Rican nationalist Oscar Lopez-Rivera.
+Obama also pardoned 64 people, including retired Gen. James Cartwright, who was charged with making false statements during a probe into disclosure of classified information.

+“These 273 individuals learned that our nation is a forgiving nation,” said White House counsel Neil Eggleston, “where hard work and a commitment to rehabilitation can lead to a second chance, and where wrongs from the past will not deprive an individual of the opportunity to move forward.”

-Manning is more than six years into a 35-year sentence for leaking classified government and military documents to the anti-secrecy website WikiLeaks.
-Her sentence is now set to expire May 17.
+Manning, a former Army intelligence analyst, has been serving a 35-year sentence for leaking classified government and military documents to the anti-secrecy website WikiLeaks.
+She asked Obama last November to commute her sentence to time served.

-She was known as Bradley Manning at the time of her 2010 arrest and attempted suicide twice last year.

 Most Read Stories